 Is there a good English library in Tokyo?
 What about used bookstores? [more inside]

+I want to create an online bookstore using Amazon's associate program.
+I'm not a web programmer.
 Are there any super easy-to-use web design templates that simplify this process?
 Why on earth hasn't Amazon created an associate "bookstore automator", I wonder?

 Anyone know of used bookstores in the Washington, DC area that give cash for books?
 Second Story and Idle Times do not.
+Thanks.

 I have several rare/autographed books that I'm interested in selling due to financial issues.
 I don't want to be ripped off.
 Help! [more inside]